So - Of All the Acupuncture Points

 - Liver Wind - Potentially a Serious Health Hazard

-- Many modern and serious health conditions derive from Liver Wind.
-This serious health hazard needs urgent treatment.
+- Many modern and serious health conditions come from Liver Wind.
+This needs urgent treatment.

 - Liver Yang